ICB is pleased to provide details of the ICB Board of Directors.

 My goal is to help bookkeepers grow as bookkeepers and to be able to be confident in tackling the changes to technology.
 Bookkeeping is a profession that is needed within our business community.
 I would like to be able to promote Bookkeepers as financial interpreters that can help business grow.

 In 2013 I was nominated by my peers to become a Fellow of ICB.
 The reward for doing something that I love was amazing.

 I have been a member of ICB from when I launched my business in 2008 and have watched ICB grow as my business has grown.
 Being able to bring my experiences to the Board so that ICB can continue to grow and become the go to place for bookkeepers.

 My goal as a Director would not only be to help Bookkeepers learn and grow as a business but to also learn to have a balanced lifestyle.

-- Melissa Foote (new appointment)
+- Melissa Foote (continuing)